Creating, Updating and Deleting Resources

 # 200 OK

-A server MUST return a 200 OK status code if a deletion request is successful and the server responds with only top-level meta data.
+A server MUST return a 200 OK status code if a deletion request is successful and the server MAY respond with only top-level meta data.

 # 404 NOT FOUND

-A server SHOULD return a 404 Not Found status code if a deletion request fails due to the resource not existing.
+A server MAY return a 404 Not Found status code if a deletion request fails due to the resource not existing.

 # Other Responses